bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

 (probably most common case) or with the subject being taken out of the scanner (same injection, but subject leaves the scanner and returns).
-However, for example, if a subject has to leave the scanner room and then be re-positioned on the scanner bed e.g. to use the bathroom, the set of PET acquisitions will still be considered as a session and match sessions acquired in other subjects.
+However, for example, if a subject has to leave the scanner room and then be re-positioned on the scanner bed, for example, to use the bathroom, the set of PET acquisitions will still be considered as a session and match sessions acquired in other subjects.
-Similarly, in situations where different data types are obtained over several visits (for example FDG PET on one day followed by amyloid PET a couple days after) those can be grouped in one session.
+Similarly, in situations where different data types are obtained over several visits (for example, FDG PET on one day followed by amyloid PET a couple days after) those can be grouped in one session.
 Please see the difference with the run-<label> below.